dev-harsh1998/IronDrop/doc/MULTIPART_README.md

 ## Overview

-IronDrop v2.5 has **removed multipart parsing** in favor of a direct binary upload system that provides superior performance, reliability, and memory efficiency.
-The system handles raw binary uploads with constant memory usage.
+IronDrop v2.5 removed multipart parsing in favor of a direct binary upload system focused on predictable memory use and simpler processing.
+The system handles raw binary uploads with bounded memory.

 **Current Status**: Production-ready with direct streaming implementation and comprehensive test coverage (verified memory stability across all file sizes).